TheTerrior/hangman/README.md

 # Hangman
 The game of Hangman implemented in several programming languages.
 Naturally, to run it in any of these, you need that language as the dependency.
 No outside modules are used.

-To run, make sure Python is installed and simply do:
+To use, make sure you have bash and run this:

-    python run.py [language]
+    ./run [language]

 and this will run Hangman in the language of choice.